Jodosoft/Libraries/README.md

 ## 1. Introduction

-Welcome to Jodo, a project to make .NET libraries written in C#, covering numerics, geometry and data structures.
+Welcome to Jodo, a project to make simple, reliable .NET libraries covering numerics, geometry and data structures.

 This document describes the goals and principals of the project and the features of each library.

 [\[Back to top\]](#top)

-## 2. About this project
+## 2. About the project

 The Jodo libraries started as collection reusable types from the personal projects of [@JosephJShort](https://github.com/JosephJShort).
 The types were revamped to make them fit for public consumption.

+This section describes the design goals, roadmap, and other details of the project.

 [\[Back to top\]](#top)

 ## 2.1.
 Design Goals

-The table below summarises the goals of the project.
+The table below summarises the design goals of the project.

 <table>
   <tr>